-We’re in the process of launching a new inclusion hub website which will allow you to book an online Skye chat with one of our human e-books or listen to pre-recorded human audiobooks.
+We’re in the process of launching a new inclusion hub website which will allow you to book an online Skype chat with one of our human ebooks or listen to pre-recorded human audiobooks.
 The launch of this new web portal will be announced via this page and shared with public sector organisations across the region.

 - Tel: 0161 604 5893

-The Greater Manchester Inclusion for Excellence Mentoring Programme aims to support leaders across the public and third sector in Greater Manchester to become visible and intentional about their approach to inclusive leadership.
+The Greater Manchester Inclusion for Excellence Mentoring Programme aims to support leaders across the public and third sector to become visible and intentional about their approach to inclusive leadership.

 Ethnic minority colleagues can also access it to help accelerate their career development.
 This is especially important where they’re underrepresented across different levels of leadership in those professions across the region where institutional discrimination still exists.